Companies and organizations alike, in today's business world, are rapidly increasing their focus on Corporate Social Responsibility.

 Trust building with clients increases customer retention and business reputation.
 Happy customers who trust a brand engage more with such business and become a free marketing tool.

-They are more willing to speak to family, friends, and post on social media about a brand they love and trust.
+They are more willing to speak to family, and friends, and post on social media about a brand they love and trust.

 Becoming an Employer of Choice

-An employer of choice is capable of attracting and retaining highly qualified and productive staff.
+Corporate social responsibility companies are capable of attracting and retaining highly qualified and productive staff.

-Companies with a strong CSR policy tend to attract staff who are enthusiastic about making a significant difference in the world - in addition to simply picking up a paycheck.
+Corporate social responsibility companies tend to attract staff who are enthusiastic about making a significant difference in the world - in addition to simply picking up a paycheck.

 Saving Money On Operating Costs

-Becoming more environmentally friendly and reducing carbon footprint ensures that a business uses less water, energy, etc. doesn’t just save money, it also improves the brand’s reputation while continuing to foster customers’ trust.
+Becoming more environmentally friendly and reducing its carbon footprint ensures that a business uses less water, energy, etc. doesn’t just save money, it also improves the brand’s reputation while continuing to foster customers’ trust.

 Corporate Social Responsibility exists in different forms, all of which address different issues.